 The member is covered by Professional Indemnity Insurance, and is obliged to provide you with proof of this if requested.
-The member is bound by The Society’s code of conduct and disciplinary and complaints procedures, copies of which are available from the Society upon request.
+The member is bound by The Society’s Code of Practice and disciplinary and complaints procedures, copies of which are available from the Society upon request.

 The member is obliged to provide a quotation – in writing if requested – of the price to be paid for the preparation of your will or Wills, including any extra costs that be incurred, before proceeding to prepare your Will or Wills.
 If more than one Will is to be prepared, the member is obliged to provide a quotation of the prices of both Wills either separately or as a set of Wills.